d-eisen/portfolio/content/worldwater.md

 I performed some market research reviewing the website of some organization with a similar mission WorldWater.
 My review of competing sites showed that similar organizations placed call to actions for giving very prominently on their sites.
 # Discovery: Insights, Personas, Empathy Maps
-A key insight from the research was is that users would most likely afford involvement with a new organization if they were:
+A key insight from the research was is that users would most likely afford involvement with a new organization if they were:<br>
 1. referred by a **personal connection**
 2. their experience with the organization's site would be as convenient and efficient in helping them meet their goals of supporting the organization.
 Based on these insights, the requirements for the design would be likely to include seamless user flows related to giving to the organization that integrated with social media platforms to allow users to challenge others to involvement.